MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/design-details-planning-parameters.md

 ---
 title: Design Details - Planning Parameters | Microsoft Docs
-description: This topic describes the different planning parameters that you can use in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+description: This topic describes the different planning parameters that you can use in Dynamics 365.
-services: project-madeira
-documentationcenter:
 author: SorenGP
 ms.service: dynamics365-financials
 ms.topic: article